Christos Arkoudas

 Christos Arkoudas (Χρήστος Αρκούδας; born 13 June 1990) is a Greek professional footballer who plays as a defender.

 Career

-The right back started his career in the youth side for AEK Athens F.C. and joined in summer 2007 to Kallithea F.C.
-After one year left Kallithea and joined on loan for the 2008/2009 season to Beta Ethniki club AO Thiva.
+Arkoudas started his career in the youth departments of AEK Athens and joined in summer 2007 to Kallithea After one year left Kallithea and joined on loan for the 2008/2009 season to Beta Ethniki club AO Thiva.
 He returned in May 2009 to Kallithea and played for the until June 2012 in 49 matches.
-On 17 July 2012 returned to his youth club AEK Athens F.C. and signed a four years contract.
+On 17 July 2012 returned to his youth club, AEK Athens and signed a four years contract.

-In November 2013 Arkoudas signed a contract with Superleague Greece club Atromitos.
+In November 2013 Arkoudas signed a contract with Super League Greece club Atromitos.

 Doping case

-On 8 February 2013 the defender was banned by the Greek Football Federation after a positive drug test.
+On 8 February 2013 Arkoudas was banned by the HFF after a positive drug test.
 On 19 February 2013 Arkoudas apologised to the Greek Football Federation and his 3 years ban dropped to a 3 months ban.